wwoods/git-results/README.md

 Changelog
 ---------

+* 2016-8-7 - Changed --extra-file to be local to working directory:local to
+  the git-results.cfg file used.
 * 2016-7-1 - An error while moving files will now preserve the temporary directory as well as symlinks to it, to prevent data loss.